 Life is not just a matter of defensively seeing off the attacks; there are also positive advances to make.
 Jesus was on a mission.
 He began to build his team for that mission calling his first disciples: ‘Jesus said to them, “Come with me.
 I’ll make a new kind of fisherman out of you.
 I’ll show you how to catch men and women...”
 They... dropped their nets and followed’ (vv.19–20, MSG).
 These were exciting times.
 The beginning of the ministry of Jesus was a period of great blessing.

-Lord, help me to follow the example of Jesus in battle and blessing.
-May I learn your word so I can respond to temptation and be courageous in proclaiming the message of Jesus.
+Lord, help me to follow the example of Jesus in battles and blessings.
+May I learn your Word so I can respond to temptation and be courageous in proclaiming the message of Jesus.

 Christians should be positive people.
-We see in this passage, as we do in the entire Bible, that the blessings outweigh the battles.
+We see in this passage that the blessings outweigh the battles.
 Of the four great themes that run through this passage (and the entire Bible) only one is negative (the fall that leads to the battles).
 The other three are all about positive blessing.